Ichaelus/Github-Classifier/Documentation/Documentation.md

 * **commit_interval_max**: Longest interval between commits.
 * **isFork**: Boolean value if repository is fork of another.
 * **ReadmeLength**: Count of characters in readme.
 * **verwendete Sprachen**: Used programming languages (represented as vector with each column representing one language.
-0.5 if language is beeing used, 1.0 if it's the repository's main language).
+0.5 if language is being used, 1.0 if it's the repository's main language).

 #### Dismissed features:
-* **Commit messages:** We considered them to not obtain enough valuable information to sacrifice both the increase in input-dimension for the classifiers and necessary api-calls.
+* **Commit messages:** We considered them to not obtain enough valuable information to sacrifice both the increase in input-dimension for the classifiers and necessary API-calls.
 * **Commit count**: Weren't used as we didn't measure any correlation with specific classes.

 #### Possible features for the future
 * **Count of filenames with min.
-Lev-Distanz**: Could be more informative for classes like __HW__ or __DOCS__ than the average Levenshtein distance and might be implemented in the future.
+Lev-distance**: Could be more informative for classes like __HW__ or __DOCS__ than the average Levenshtein distance and might be implemented in the future.
 * **Document vector:**
-A possible approach similar to word embeddings is often refered to as __Doc2Vec__, presented [in this paper](https://cs.stanford.edu/~quocle/paragraph_vector.pdf).
+A possible approach similar to word embedding is often referred to as __Doc2Vec__, presented [in this paper](https://cs.stanford.edu/~quocle/paragraph_vector.pdf).
 While we weren't able to test this approach yet we're excited to see how it will compete against our current methods.

 ### Prediction Model